circuitdojo/nrf9160-feather-examples-and-drivers/samples/tracker/Readme.md

 ## Update credentials in modem (one time only)

+The current best way to provision your device is by loading the `at_client` sample *first*, then run the following commands and then continue loading the tracker sample.

 Open a terminal or [LTE Link Monitor](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_link_monitor%2FUG%2Flink_monitor%2Flm_intro.html) you can execute the following commands one at a time:

 ```